Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/AngelRing.md

 ### Offset V
 Adjusts the Angel Ring’s shape in the vertical direction.
 The range is from 0.0 to 1.0.
 The default is 0.3.

-<video title="The head of a chibi-style character, viewed face-on.
+<video title="The head of a chibi-style character, oriented face-on.
 The v-shaped highlights in the hair grow and shrink vertically, and move up and down." src="images/AngelRingOffsetUV_1.mp4" width="auto" height="auto" autoplay="true" loop="true" controls></video>

 ### Alpha Channel as Clipping Mask